Ulhasnagar Municipal Corporation: Overview

-The municipal corporation consists of democratically elected members, is headed by a mayor and administers the city's infrastructure, public services and police.
-Members from the state's leading various political parties hold elected offices in the corporation.
+The municipal corporation consists of democratically elected members, is headed by a mayor, and administers the city's infrastructure, public services, and police.
+Members from the state's leading political parties hold elected offices in the corporation.

 Revenue sources

-The following are the Income sources for the Corporation from the Central and State Government.
+The following are the Income sources for the Corporation from the Central and State Governments.

 Revenue from taxes

-Following is the Tax related revenue for the corporation.
+The following is the tax-related revenue of the corporation.